Scorched earth: Gallic Wars

+4th century CE

+Roman invasion of Persia

 In the year CE 363, the Emperor Julian's invasion of Persia was turned back by a scorched-earth policy:

-Post-classical warfare

-Late antiquity and early medieval period in Europe

-The British monk Gildas wrote in his 6th-century treatise "On the Ruin of Britain" on an earlier invasion: "For the fire of vengeance ... spread from sea to sea ... and did not cease, until, destroying the neighbouring towns and lands, it reached the other side of the island".
+7th century CE

+First Fitna

 During the First Fitna (656–661), Muawiyah I sent Busr ibn Abi Artat to a campaign in the Hejaz and Yemen to ravage territory loyal to Muawiyah's opponent Ali ibn Abi Talib.
 According to Tabari, 30,000 civilians are estimated to have been killed during that campaign of the civil war.
 Muawiyah also sent Sufyan ibn Awf to Iraq to burn the crops and homes of Ali's supporters.

+9th century CE

+Viking invasion of England

-During the great Viking invasion of England that was opposed by Alfred the Great and various other Saxon and Welsh rulers, the Viking chieftain Hastein marched his men to Chester in late summer 893 to occupy the ruined Roman fortress there.
-The refortified fortress would have made an excellent base for raiding northern Mercia, but the Mercians are recorded as having taken the drastic measure of destroying all crops and livestock in the surrounding countryside to starve the Vikings out.
-They left Chester next year and marched into Wales.
+During the Viking invasion of England, the Viking chieftain Hastein tried to occupy the ruined Roman fortress of Chester in the late summer of 893, planning to raid northern Mercia from the refortified fortress.
+However, the Mercians destroyed all crops and livestock in the surrounding countryside and expelled the Vikings successfully.

+11th century

 Harrying of the North

 In the Harrying of the North, William the Conqueror's solution to stop a rebellion in 1069 was the brutal conquest and subjugation of northern England.
 William's men burnt whole villages from the Humber to Tees and slaughtered the inhabitants.
 Food stores and livestock were destroyed so that anyone surviving the initial massacre would soon succumb to starvation over the winter.
 The destruction is depicted in the Bayeux Tapestry.
 The survivors were reduced to cannibalism, with one report stating that the skulls of the dead were cracked open so that their brains could be eaten.
 Between 100,000 and 150,000 perished, and the area took centuries to recover from the damage.

-In India

-During 1019 and 1022 AD the Chandela Kingdom was attacked by Mahmud of Ghazni.
-The Chandellas adopted a scorched earth policy.
-Mahmud, afraid of penetrating too far into the interior, had each time to retreat without much gain and ultimately established a friendly relationship with the Chandellas.